core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An optimized response is protected as defined in {{ssec-protect-response}}, with the following differences.

-* The server MUST set to 1 the sixth least significant bit of the OSCORE flag bits in the OSCORE option, i.e. the Pairwise Protection Flag.
+* The server MUST set to 1 the sixth least significant bit of the OSCORE flag bits in the OSCORE option, i.e. the Pairwise Flag.

 * The COSE_Encrypt0 object included in the optimized response is encrypted using a symmetric pairwise key K, that the server derives as defined in {{sec-derivation-pairwise}}.
 In particular, the Sender/Recipient Key is the Sender Key of the server from its own Sender Context, i.e. the Recipient Key that the client stores in its own Recipient Context corresponding to the server.